leecarol/workout01/report/workout01-carol-lee.md

 ### Conclusion and Summary

 Now that we have taken a look at the data and drawn some useful graphs and visuals, let's take a moment to digest what we have discovered.
 Looking at two-pointers, we found that Andre Iguodala had the highest percentages of scored shots.
 For three-pointers, Thompson held the lead.
 However, overall, Durant scored the highest percentage of shots, followed by Iguodala.
 Because the players have a better percentage of two-pointers scored, these contribute most to their overall score.
 We see that each of the players has different stregnths and weaknesses, but together, they balance each other out and are able to score highly, even for those who do not have the highest percentage like Curry.
+Whether the player's best strategy is to shot two-pointers, shoot three-pointers, or shot frequently, they come together to boost their high scores.
 Seems like the Warriors hold true to their "Strength in Numbers!"